PatrickPenzo70/MPM-Plasma-Torch/README.md

 a) Compute grid forces based on particle data
 b) Update grid velocities and other quantities

+"particleToGrid" maps particle properties (mass, velocity) to the grid nodes

 # Particle Update:

 a) Interpolate grid data back to particles
 b) Update particle positions and properties

+"gridToParticles" interpolates updated grid velocities back to the particles

 # Time Integration

 a) Use a time-stepping method to advance the simulation

+"updateParticles" moves particles based on their velocities

 # Boundary Conditions

 a) Apply appropriate boundary conditions to both particles and the grid.

+"applyBoundaryConditions" handles particles that move outside the simualtion domain.